 Improving skin care, skin-resurfacing techniques including laser, micro-focused thermos-coagulation for lifting the skin at the corner’s of the eyes (Ultherapy), Botulinum toxin A injections (Botox), fillers such as Restylane Skinboosters, and eyelid surgery are effective wrinkle treatments.

 General skin quality

 Tretinoin 0.05% cream (prescription only) to improve skin quality overlying the crow’s feet.
-It is regular use helps tighten the overlying skin by laying down new collagen.
+It’s regular use helps tighten the overlying skin by laying down new collagen.

-Facial fillers such as Skinboosters (hyaluronic acid gel) injected into the outer corner of the eyes help smooth lines.
-This provides dermal hydration hence mask for the crow’s feet even for dynamic lines, but are best used for static deeper lines.
+Facial fillers such as Skinboosters (hyaluronic acid gel) injected into the outer corner of the eyes help smooth lines and provide dermal hydration hence mask the crow’s feet even for dynamic lines, but are is best used for static deeper lines.

 Dynamic lines crow’s feet

 Botulinum Toxin A micro-injections using Botox, Azzalure, Xeomin or Dysport are the mainstay of treatment of dynamic lines such as crow’s feet.